-The International Religious Freedom (IRF) Congressional Scorecard reports on the 116.
-Congress, the term of which was January 2019 through December 2020.
+The International Religious Freedom (IRF) Congressional Scorecard reports on the 117th Congress, the term of which was January 2021 through December 2022.
 The scoring system is designed to encourage reliable and consistent scoring of federal legislation relevant to international religious freedom.
 To avoid bias, we base inclusion criteria on important bills, resolutions, and amendments that protect and promote international religious freedom in the U.S. Senate and the House.
 Legislative data is sourced from www.congress.gov.

-Legislators can also demonstrate their support through membership in caucuses.
-For the House, scoring acknowledges membership in the International Religious Freedom Caucus, the Tom Lantos Human Rights Commission, the Congressional Ahmadiyya Muslim Caucus, the Religious Minorities in the Middle East (RMME) Caucus and the Defending Freedoms Project.
-Members in the Senate who participate in the Senate Human Rights Caucus, the Senate Bipartisan Task Force for Combatting Anti-Semitism and the Defending Freedoms Project also earn points.
+Legislators can also demonstrate their support through membership in caucuses and by participating in the Defending Freedoms Project..
+For the House, scoring acknowledges membership in the International Religious Freedom Caucus, the Tom Lantos Human Rights Commission, the Congressional Ahmadiyya Muslim Caucus, the Religious Minorities in the Middle East (RMME) Caucus, and the Defending Freedoms Project.
+Members of the Senate who participate in the Senate Human Rights Caucus, the Senate Bipartisan Task Force for Combatting Anti-Semitism, and the Defending Freedoms Project also earn points.

-It is important to note that while the IRF Congressional Scorecard is a resource for analyzing a legislator's current support for international religious freedom issues, it is not the only measure of his or her record.
+It is important to note that while the IRF Congressional Scorecard is a resource for analyzing a legislator's support for international religious freedom issues during the 117th Congress, it is not the only measure of his or her record.
 Many bills and resolutions introduced in Congress are never scheduled for a vote.
 For that reason, the IRF Congressional Scorecard awards points for sponsorship or cosponsorship of relevant international religious freedom bills that are introduced, but have not received a vote.